 This course explores recent research and theory related to planning, organizing, and managing student learning and behavior in the classroom.
-Students will demonstrate effective classroom management and disciplinary teachings.
-This course requires candidates in the Master of Arts in Teaching Program to obtain fifteen (15) field experience hours as designated by the course syllabus which is in compliance with 16 KAR 5:040 Section 3.
+Candidates will demonstrate effective classroom management and disciplinary teachings and will develop a comprehensive classroom management plan.
+Requires 15 hours of clinical experience.